Chart Color Schemes

 Botanic Ridge is characterized by a predominantly suburban housing profile, with ownership patterns similar to the broader region

-In Botanic Ridge, as per the latest Census, 95.9% of dwellings were houses with the remaining 4.1% being semi-detached, apartments, or other types.
-This contrasts with Melbourne metro's figures of 91.5% houses and 8.5% other dwellings.
-Home ownership in Botanic Ridge stood at 17.0%, lower than Melbourne metro's level.
-Most dwellings were mortgaged (70.6%) or rented (12.3%).
-The median monthly mortgage repayment was $2,200, higher than Melbourne metro's average of $1,950 and the national average of $1,863.
-Median weekly rent in Botanic Ridge was $404, compared to Melbourne metro's $386 and the national figure of $375.
+Botanic Ridge's dwelling structures, as per the latest Census, consisted of 95.9% houses and 4.1% other dwellings (semi-detached, apartments, 'other' dwellings).
+Compared to Melbourne metro's figures of 91.5% houses and 8.5% other dwellings.
+Home ownership in Botanic Ridge was at 17.0%, with mortgaged dwellings at 70.6% and rented ones at 12.3%.
+The median monthly mortgage repayment was $2,200, higher than Melbourne metro's average of $1,950.
+Median weekly rent in Botanic Ridge was $404, compared to Melbourne metro's $386.
+Nationally, Botanic Ridge's mortgage repayments exceeded the Australian average of $1,863, and rents surpassed the national figure of $375.

 Frequently Asked Questions - Housing